 Treatment of Radicular (Arm or Leg) Pain with Epidural Steroid Injections

-Cervical and lumbar radicular pain, often associated with numbness and tingling, and occasionally weakness, into the upper or lower extremities are most often caused by disc herniations or degenerative changes (ligament thickening, bulging discs, and bone spurs) causing spinal stenosis and nerve impingement.
+Cervical and lumbar radicular pain, often associated with numbness and tingling, and occasionally weakness, into the upper or lower extremities are most often caused by disc herniation or degenerative changes (ligament thickening, bulging discs, and bone spurs) causing spinal stenosis and nerve impingement.
 Early treatment often includes anti-inflammatory and other pain medications, postural and exercise education, and, occasionally, epidural steroid injections.

 Clinical research has shown that lumbar epidural steroid injections can, in many cases, provide significant long-term relief of pain due to nerve root irritation[1, 2], and reduce the chances of needing surgery for lumbar disc herniation with radiculopathy[3, 4].
 Other studies have shown pain relief on the order of weeks or months.
 This is often enough time to allow patients to progress through a rehabilitation program and improve their level of function (and the ability to work).

 Epidural injections are often performed after a trial of conservative medication management, physical therapy, and activity modification.
 If needed, ESIs can help patients progress with their pain management and rehabilitation programs.
 If pain is severe and disabling, there are neurological signs or symptoms, or if someone is not able to fully participate or progress with their conservative treatment program, then resorting to epidural steroid injections much earlier than six weeks is reasonable and often very helpful.